Mon to Fri:

 Step 1: Find The Gas Meter

-You will usually find the gas meter located on the front side of your house.
-This meter will have a valve that controls the entry of gas into your home.
-When it’s open, it’s in line with the pipe present below and can be rotated at 90 degrees to shut it off.
+The gas meter is usually located on the front side of your house.
+It has a valve that controls the entry of gas into your home.
+When it’s open, it’s in line with the pipe below and can be rotated at 90 degrees to shut it off.

-If you have a hard time understanding the mechanics of the gas meter present in your home, try contacting your gas provider for some clarity.
+If you have trouble understanding the mechanics of your home’s gas meter, try contacting your gas provider for clarification.

 Step 2: Install The Pressure Test Gauge

 To test the gas pressure, you’ll need to attach the pressure test gauge to the mainline situated by the meter.
-Ensure to calibrate the test gauge and use a model suggested by the local gas authorities.
+Ensure that the test gauge is calibrated and that you use a model the local gas authorities suggested.
 Also, your test gauge should have a higher capacity than the usual pressure of the gas line, which is relatively low in the case of natural gas.

 Step 3: Start Applying Pressure

-You can start measuring the pressure by gradually turning on the valve and driving the gas towards the gauge.
-But applying too much pressure at once may even harm the testing gauge, so don’t exceed the recommended test pressure.
-Hold it in place for a minimum of 15 minutes or the recommended duration; in some cases, people test the pressure for a whole day.
+You can measure the pressure by gradually turning on the valve and driving the gas towards the gauge.
+However, applying too much pressure at once may harm the testing gauge, so don’t exceed the recommended test pressure.
+Hold it in place for a minimum of 15 minutes or the recommended duration; sometimes, people test the pressure for a whole day.

 Also, remember to remove the shut-off valves and detach all appliances before applying the pressure.